fbpx

 As part of the visit, perhaps you’ll enjoy having a game of cards, listen to music, play a board game, take a short walk outside, help to write letters, reminisce, or simply have a chat and a cuppa.

-IMPACT Managing Director Tanya O’Shea said she could not be prouder of the CVS volunteers who give their time to meet with local residents, socialise, and minimise potential impacts of isolation, particularly for people who may not have regular visits with family or friends amid the Covid-19 pandemic.
+IMPACT Managing Director Tanya O’Shea said she could not be prouder of the ACVVS volunteers who give their time to meet with local residents, socialise, and minimise potential impacts of isolation, particularly for people who may not have regular visits with family or friends amid the Covid-19 pandemic.

-CVS volunteer opportunities are available in Bundaberg, Monto, Gayndah, Childers and Gin Gin.
+ACVVS volunteer opportunities are available in Bundaberg, Monto, Gayndah, Childers and Gin Gin.

 This week for National Volunteer Week and every week, IMPACT gives its thanks to all those who volunteer to help improve the lives of fellow community members.